Nick Gilder

-Nicholas George Gilder (born 21 December 1951) is a British-Canadian musician who first came to prominence as the frontman for the glam rock band Sweeney Todd.
+Nick Gilder is a British-Canadian musician who first came to prominence as the frontman for the glam rock band Sweeney Todd.
 He later had a successful solo career as a singer/songwriter.

 Biography

-Born in London, Gilder was raised in Vancouver, British Columbia.
+Born Nicholas George Gilder in London, Nick Gilder was raised in Vancouver, British Columbia.
 He began his career as front-man for the glam rock band Sweeney Todd, which later briefly featured a very young Bryan Adams.
 Sweeney Todd had a number one hit, "Roxy Roller," which had the top spot in the Canadian music charts for three weeks in 1976.
 It went on to win a Juno Award for "Best Selling Single" in 1977.

 Feeling they had international scope, Gilder and fellow band member, guitarist, and songwriting partner James McCulloch left the band and signed a US record deal.
-It was his second solo album, which spawned the hit "Hot Child in the City" and it gave Gilder chart success in the United States.
+His second solo album City Nights spawned the hit "Hot Child in the City" and it gave Gilder chart success in the United States.
 The song went to No. 1 both in Canada and the US.
 It earned him two more Juno Awards: "Single of the Year" and for "Most Promising Male Vocalist of the Year" in Canada as well as a People's Choice Award in the US.
 It failed to chart in the United Kingdom, although it was featured on Top of the Pops and also in a Hot Gossip dance routine on The Kenny Everett Video Show.
 Since that success, Gilder has had only minimal success in Canada and none of his releases have hit the US Top 40.